-- Acquire new LNG and LPG carriers built to project specifications after long-term, fixed-rate time charters have been awarded for the LNG and LPG projects.
-Our LNG and LPG carriers are built or will be built to customer specifications included in the related longterm, fixed-rate time charters for the vessels.
-We intend to continue our practice of acquiring LNG and LPG carriers as needed for approved projects only after the long-term, fixed-rate time charters for the projects have been awarded, rather than ordering vessels on a speculative basis.
-We believe this approach is preferable to speculative newbuilding because it: - eliminates the risk of incremental or duplicative expenditures to alter our LNG and LPG carriers to meet customer specifications; - · facilitates the financing of new LNG and LPG carriers based on their anticipated future revenues; and - ensures that new vessels will be employed upon acquisition, which should generate more stable cash flow. - Expand our LNG and LPG operations globally.
-We seek to capitalize on opportunities emerging from the global expansion of the LNG and LPG sector by selectively targeting: - long-term, fixed-rate time charters wherever there is significant growth in LNG and LPG trade; - joint ventures and partnerships with companies that may provide increased access to opportunities in attractive LNG and LPG importing and exporting geographic regions; and - strategic vessel and business acquisitions. - Provide superior customer service by maintaining high reliability, safety, environmental and quality standards.
+- Acquire new LNG and LPG carriers built to project specifications after long-term, fixed-rate time-charters have been awarded for the LNG and LPG projects.
+Our LNG and LPG carriers are built or will be built to customer specifications included in the related long-term, fixed-rate time-charters for the vessels.
+We intend to continue our practice of acquiring LNG and LPG carriers as needed for approved projects only after the long-term, fixed-rate time-charters for the projects have been awarded, rather than ordering vessels on a speculative basis.
+We believe this approach is preferable to speculative newbuilding because it: - eliminates the risk of incremental or duplicative expenditures to alter our LNG and LPG carriers to meet customer specifications; - facilitates the financing of new LNG and LPG carriers based on their anticipated future revenues; and - ensures that new vessels will be employed upon acquisition, which should generate more stable cash flow. - Expand our LNG and LPG operations globally.
+We seek to capitalize on opportunities emerging from the global expansion of the LNG and LPG sector by selectively targeting: - long-term, fixed-rate time-charters wherever there is significant growth in LNG and LPG trade; - joint ventures and partnerships with companies that may provide increased access to opportunities in attractive LNG and LPG importing and exporting geographic regions; and - strategic vessel and business acquisitions. - Provide superior customer service by maintaining high reliability, safety, environmental and quality standards.
 LNG and LPG project operators seek LNG and LPG transportation partners that have a reputation for high reliability, safety, environmental and quality standards.
 We seek to leverage our own and Teekay Corporation's operational expertise to create a sustainable competitive advantage with consistent delivery of superior customer service. - Manage our Suezmax tanker fleet to provide stable cash flows.
-The remaining terms for our existing long-term Suezmax tanker charters are 7 to 17 years.
-We believe the fixed-rate time charters for our oil tanker fleet provide us stable cash flows during their terms and a source of funding for expanding our LNG and LPG operations.
+The remaining terms for our existing long-term Suezmax tanker charters are 6 to 16 years.
+The Centrofin Suezmaxes and the one Handymax tankers that we acquired on March 17, 2010 have remaining terms of 11 years and 10 years, respectively.
+We believe the fixed-rate time-charters for our oil tanker fleet provide us stable cash flows during their terms and a source of funding for expanding our LNG and LPG operations.
 Depending on prevailing market conditions during and at the end of each existing charter, we may seek to extend the charter, enter into a new charter, operate the vessel on the spot market or sell the vessel, in an effort to maximize returns on our Suezmax fleet while managing residual risk.